miraliahmadli/hate_speech_detection_using_llm/README.md

 - `train_base.py` can be used to fine tune models on variety of available Language Models.
 We used it for fine-tuning some BERT based models.

 ## Evaluate Models
 - `evaluate_model.py`: update the path to model checkpoint, specify datasets you want to evaluate and run the python script.
+To enable/disable RAG, just update the with_RAG boolean.